 As one of the better low-cost carriers, Norwegian offers some good deals; it’s also one of the few airlines where a one-way international ticket costs about half the price of a round trip (sometimes a one-way flight is more expensive than a roundtrip flight).
-And while we occasionally send out great Norwegian Air deals you can find on Momondo or Google Flights (like nonstop to London in the $300s roundtrip from the US), we’ve got a way to score even cheaper flights:
+There's also a way to score even cheaper flights:

 Book on Norwegian’s website with your location set as Norway, pay in Norwegian kroner (NOK) and you may save even more than booking in your home currency.